naib864/regolith-config/README.md

 # Installation
-The installation scripts are made under the assumption you are running a fresh install of Arcolinux-i3, as that is my OS of choice.
-The scripts will work with Arch as well (to some degree, you will have to edit the pacman commands and remove all arcolinux packages)
+The installation scripts are made under the assumption you are running a fresh install of Arch-Linux (with devel).
+It will probably work on most arch derivatives as well.
+Arcolinux works, I tested it myself.
 After installation of the OS, do the following:

 `mkdir temp && cd temp`